RogerRochoRibas/MusicProject/README.md

    <!-- USAGE -->
 ### Usage

-Either installing it or going to https://rogerrochoribas.github.io/MusicProject/ you will likely face this issue
+Either installing it or going to https://rogerrochoribas.github.io/MusicProject/ you will likely face this issue:

 The Musicovery API is giving CORS problems, to use the full functionality of the app you can use Google Chrome.<br/>
 Create a direct link to your Google Chrome, right click on it and open properties, and at the end of the target field add: